THE BUDGETHOUSE PURCHASE: VA FORECLOSURES ROULETTE

 No minimum credit score is published in VA or Vendee guidelines; however, borrowers must prove to be a satisfactory credit risk as determined by the VA-approved lender.

 The VA doesn’t lend money directly, it works with participating lenders, and it also does not sell its REO homes directly.
 For that, the government contracts an independent company for the task.

-The irony of this is that Ocwen was the management firm in charge of my home prior to my purchasing it through an online auction.
-While researching this article, I went to their website, I clicked on the Ocwen Residential REO tab, and voila!
+The irony of this recent development is that Ocwen was the management firm in charge of my home prior to my purchasing it through an online auction.
+While researching this article, I went to their website, clicked on the Ocwen Residential REO tab, and voila!
 It took me straight to the HUBZU website, the same combined auction house, realtor, and escrow agent that handled the purchase process of my current home a few years earlier.
 Amazing!

 Finding Homes And Moving Forward

 The Ocwen website platform allowed me to view many foreclosed properties in Florida.
 Buyers can locate a VA REO home through them based on property location, price range and other criteria.
 I did not go into details as to which ones were specifically VA repos or not.
 That would take additional research.